EzraBrand/talmud/README.md

 ## Contact

-If you have any questions or suggestions, please open an issue or contact [your email/contact info].
+If you have any questions or suggestions, please open an issue or contact me at [ezrabrand@gmail.com].

 ---